buerokratt/Installation-Guides/README.md

 ### Limitations of this document
-This document shows covers the installation Bürokratt on [Ubuntu](https://ubuntu.com/) and by using [Linux Terminal](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview).
+This document covers the installation of Bürokratt on [Ubuntu](https://ubuntu.com/) and by using [Linux Terminal](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview).

 ### Glossary